The University of Maryland Senate is set to review upcoming changes to the University Honors program that will make it more exclusive.

-“It’s cool to be taught by people who have a lot of experience in their field, and that’s not always the case with these other professors who have mostly been just working in academia, which is just as valuable,” Murdock said.
+“It’s cool to be taught by people who have a lot of experience in their field, and that’s not always the case with these other professors who have mostly been just working in academia,” Murdock said.
 “It’s just a different learning experience.”

 CORRECTION: Due to a reporting error, a previous version of this story said the University Senate was set to vote on the proposed changes to the University Honors program.
-The senate does not have plans to vote on or approve the changes, but it does plan to review an informational presentation about the proposal.
+The senate does not have plans to vote on or approve the changes, but it does plan to review an informational presentation about the changes, which are set to go into effect next fall.
 This story has been updated.